 Unlike a text script that exists only in the Script Window, this button and the script that it runs will be saved when you save your Origin project.

 The script behind any graphic object can be run using its name and the run method.
 Open the Script Window (Window: Script Window) and type:

 '''

 greeting.run()

-and press Enter.

 '''